noahehall/theBookOfNoah/0current/aws/exams/services/compute/lambda.md

 - reserve concurrency: set a reservation for a fn to achieve:
   - control performance during peak loads
   - address invocation errors during bursts
+- burst concurrency: how your app responds to a suddent burst of requests
+  - even if you havent hit concurrency capacity, it still takes a bit for lambda to scale drastically to a sudden burst
+  - immediate concurrency increase: limited by region, then adds 500 requests per minute until it reaches the account limit

 #### invocation models